 I am sure you are thinking, that’s all very well and good, but how do I get the men?!

 Let’s begin.
-Here are 5 tips and ideas to ponder and put into practise.
+Here are 5 tips and ideas to ponder and put into practice.
 These aren’t sure-fire, instant remedies, but they will certainly help you along your journey to catching that stud.

 The “confidence myth”

 It’s an assumption that ALL men want a woman who is just ONE version of “confident”.
 Not all men are going to be attracted to the loudest or chattiest girl in the room, so trying to be “that girl” is pointless.
 What’s more, men can tell if you are trying too hard, or are pretending to be someone you are not.
-Just like you wouldn’t like a man who was inauthentic, men don’t like inauthentic women either.
+Just like you wouldn’t like an inauthentic man, men don’t like inauthentic women either.

 - Relax into your natural confidence, whether it’s loud or quiet

 - Play to your strengths!
 If you are confident one-on-one, then go for an intimate conversation in a quiet part of the room so your potential date can get to see your attractive traits

 - Don’t try to force yourself to be “outgoing” or “bolshy” if it’s not natural for you, sometimes a seductive look or cute smile can be just as effective across a room

 - Don’t try to guess what “men want”, the right ones want YOU!